Skip to content

 }

-This is a variation of the above policy, but one that will automatically fail any run that receives more than one rejection.
+This is a variation of the above policy that will automatically fail any run that receives more than one rejection.

 1